loic-binet/env-jenkins/README.md

 * Add id_rsa and id_rsa.pub in the same path to Dockerfile

 Create Docker image on Dockerhub :
+In docker command and docker-compose.yml replace repository by your Dockerhub repository

 > * docker build -t jenkins .
 > * docker tag jenkins repository/jenkins:latest
 >  * docker push repository/jenkins:latest